hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 To learn more about how to create TADs for NCTS5, review the following:

-- [example transition period TAD](/guides/ctc-traders-phase5-tis/downloads/Example_NCTS5_Transition_Period_TAD_September_2023.pdf) (PDF), which is based on the NCTS4 TAD template (the TAD templates used for NCTS4 and NCTS5 are the same)
+- [example transition period TAD](/guides/ctc-traders-phase5-tis/downloads/Example_NCTS5_Transition_Period_TAD_September_2023.pdf) (PDF), which is based on the NCTS4 TAD template (the TAD templates used for NCTS4 and NCTS5 transition period are the same - more information about the NCTS5 post-transition period TAD will be provided when it becomes available)
 - [NCTS5 Transition Period TAD Correlation Data spreadsheet](/guides/ctc-traders-phase5-tis/downloads/NCTS5_Transition_Period_TAD_Correlation_Data_September_2023.xlsx), which maps the box numbers in an NCTS4 TAD to the corresponding data elements in NCTS5 IE013, IE015, and IE029 messages

 ### UK cutover from NCTS4 to NCTS5